Keep On Keepin' On (MC Lyte song)

 "Keep On, Keepin' On" is a song by American rapper MC Lyte featuring American girl group Xscape.
 It was produced and co-written by Jermaine Dupri and samples Michael Jackson's 1989 single "Liberian Girl".
 It was featured on the soundtrack to Sunset Park, starring Rhea Perlman, and later appeared also on MC Lyte's fifth studio album, Bad As I Wanna B (1996).
 The song became her highest charting single in the US, peaking at No. 10 on the Billboard Hot 100, and it also became her second single to achieve a gold certification from the RIAA, earning the award on May 31, 1996.
-In November of the same year, MC Lyte performed the song when she appeared in the second season of the UPN sitcom Moesha also with Xscape themselves.
+In November of the same year, Lyte performed the song when she appeared in the second season of the UPN sitcom Moesha alongside Xscape themselves.